EV21/dynb/README.md

 ```

 ## ⏰ Cron

-To automatically call the script you can use cron.
+To automatically call the script you can use either crontab or the script can also run in a loop mode.

+### loop mode

+Just use the parameter `--interval 60` or the environment variable `DYNB_INTERVAL=60` so the script will check every 60 seconds if it needs to do an update.

+### crontab

 execute :point_down:
 ```